The Marvel Universe: Disney + series like “WandaVision” are related to the films

 The Marvel Cinematic Universe: The Different Stages

 The Marvel Cinematic Universe, or MCU for short, is divided into several phases.
 The first phase began with “Iron Man” from 2008 and ended with “Marvel’s The Avengers” in 2012.
 In this phase, the main focus was on the individual members of the To introduce superhero group Avengers cinematically and bring them together in the final film of the phase.
-The overarching story arc of the “Infinity Saga” was also established here.
+This is also where the overarching story arc of the “Infinity Saga” was established.

 Phase two began with “Iron Man 3” in 2013 and continued the stories of the individual heroes in their respective solo films.
 In addition, the Guardians were introduced in “Guardians of the Galaxy” and Ant-Man in the film of the same name.
 Phase two was finally concluded in 2015 with “Avengers: Age of Ultron”.
 In phase three it came to previous high point of the MCU: It started in 2016 with “The First Avenger: Civil War” and ended in mid-2019 with “Spider-Man: Far From Home”.
 The overarching story arc of the Infinity Saga, however, had already been completed one film: with the beginning of 2019, “Avengers: Endgame” was released.